sanyaswee/flowers/README.md

 Unless you grow ~~weed~~ something on an industrial scale, you will never hit it

 ## Current stage & Milestones
 For now, this project is in the MVP stage.
-The big milestones are:
+The major milestones are:
 1. Build a web frontend with UI for controlling the server and nodes
+2. Consider switching to binary transfers instead of JSON packets
+3. Migrate from SQLite to MySQL or PostgreSQL
-2. Add another node type (probably ESP32)
+4. Add another node type (probably ESP32)
-3. Fix all current issues
+5. Fix all current issues

 ## Requirements
 To function properly, this project needs a simple home server to be up and running and connected to the same network as the nodes.